2017 Irish Coast Guard Rescue 116 crash: Events

 During the evening of 13 March 2017, the Malin Head Coastguard took a call from the captain of a fishing boat 250 km off the west coast, who reported that one of his crew had suffered an accident in which he had lost part of his thumb.
 The decision was made to evacuate the casualty to hospital, and two helicopters were despatched for this purpose: Rescue 118 would winch the injured fisherman on board and transport him to land, while Rescue 116 would provide communications relay support.

 Rescue 118 took off from its base at Sligo at around 10:30 and, after a refuelling stop at Blacksod Lighthouse, proceeded to meet the fishing boat.
 Rescue 116, based in Dublin, took off just before 11pm, and headed to Blacksod to refuel, a journey of 1¾ hours.
 Approaching Blacksod over the sea at 200', the crew failed to see Blackrock Island, 9.5nmi west of Blacksod, until it was too late.
 Despite a last-moment evasive manoeuvre, at 12:46am the helicopter struck the western slope of the island.
 The collision damaged the tail structure rendering the helicopter uncontrollable, and it tumbled into the sea off the eastern side of Blackrock.
 The alarm was raised by the crew of the lighthouse when the helicopter failed to arrive as expected, prompting the Marine Rescue Coordination Centre (MRCC) in Dublin to declare an emergency.

 Once Rescue 118 had finished winching the injured fisherman on board, it flew to Blacksod where it located the body of R116's captain in the water; the body was retrieved by the RNLI Achill lifeboat.
 Rescue 115, the Shannon-based Coast Guard helicopter, was dispatched to the area to aid in the search for the other three crew members, along with a CASA CN-235 maritime patrol aircraft from the Irish Air Corps.

-On 18 March, the funeral for Captain Dara Fitzpatrick was celebrated, in Glencullen, County Dublin.
+On 18 March, the funeral for Captain Dara Fitzpatrick was held, in Glencullen, County Dublin.